panoptesDev/panoptis-program-library/docs/src/feature-proposal.md

 command-line subcommands allow for easy feature status inspection and feature activation.

-The `safecoin feature activate` workflow was designed for use by the core Safecoin developers to allow for low-overhead addition of non-controversial network features over time.
+The `safecoin feature activate` workflow was designed for use by the core Solcoin developers to allow for low-overhead addition of non-controversial network features over time.